-6. Capital Assets
+5. Capital Assets

-Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
-Minimum capitalization costs are as follows: land, \$1,000; buildings and improvements, \$5,000; infrastructure, \$20,000; computer software, \$5,000 and all other assets, \$2,500.
+Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life more than two years.
+Minimum capitalization costs are \$2,000 for all categories of capital assets.
 Donated capital assets received prior to June 15, 2015, are recorded at their estimated fair value at the date of donation.
 Donated capital assets received after June 15, 2015, is recorded at acquisition value.
 All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.